-Restaurant Workers Bite Back Against Food Delivery Apps
+Restaurant Workers Bite Back Against Food Delivery Apps | www.ozy.com

 When DoorDash announced in mid-February that it had raised $400 million at a $7.1 billion valuation, it seemed to be the latest chapter in the rapid growth of America’s largest food delivery app.
 But a crisis was slowly simmering.
 Earlier that month, two DoorDash employees joined other food delivery workers in filing a class action suit, accusing the company of indirectly pocketing their tips under a complex compensation scheme.

 The allegation exploded.
-In March, tech workers threatened to boycott the firm, much as Uber drivers have repeatedly struck to protest what they allege are unfair practices by the ride-sharing giant.
+In March, tech workers threatened to boycott the firm, much as Uber drivers have repeatedly gone on strike to protest what they allege are unfair practices by the ride-sharing giant.
 Under pressure, DoorDash acknowledged that in 85 percent of cases it was using tips customers had shelled out for drivers — called Dashers — to subsidize the basic pay it promised them.
 In effect, drivers were paying themselves.

 The firm’s not alone.
 Across the world’s biggest markets, food delivery apps that have disrupted the restaurant industry now face an unexpected threat, as workers and eateries fight back against what they allege are predatory practices.
 In China earlier this year, food delivery workers in at least four cities went on strike protesting pay cuts.
 According to China Labour Bulletin, which tracks labor movements in the country, there were at least 33 strikes by food delivery workers in the first half of 2019.
 That’s compared to 48 across all of 2018 and just eight in 2017, says Aiden Chau, a researcher at the bulletin.

-Note: (Correction: This story has been updated to reflect comments of NRAI President Anurag Katriar based on a September press statement, instead of the group’s Secretary-General Pratul Kumar, who had not spoken with OZY.)